 - The night before: Drain, blend tofu with all spices and keep it pressed.
 The glaze and stuffing can be made the day before.

 - Place an ultra-fine cheesecloth in a colander.
-Place colander on a plate to capture drained water.
+Place a colander on a plate to capture drained water.

 - Place tofu and remaining ingredients in a food processor and blend till mixture is smooth, for 2 minutes.